pvs043/cMDTBuildLab/README.md

 ``` powershell
  Install-Module cMDTBuildLab
  ```
 3. Create a source directory (E:\Source).
-If you use another driveletter and patch you need to edit the configuration file: (Deploy_MDT_Server_ConfigurationData.psd1)
+If you use another driveletter and patch you need to edit the configuration file (Deploy_MDT_Server_ConfigurationData.psd1)
 4. Create subfolders under E:\Source and copy content from official Windows ISO to it:
    * Windows7x86
    * Windows7x64